omneo/omneo-shapes-shopify-rewards/README.md

 # Shopify Checkout Reward Component
 A small package for checking and applying an Omneo reward balance to Shopify Checkout.
-This component uses `Preact` for dom manipulation and `Unfetch` to polyfill modern `fetch` functionality.
+This component uses `React` for dom manipulation and `Unfetch` to polyfill modern `fetch` functionality.

 ## Shopify install
 Installing this component includes a number of quick steps: